We shall overcome ...

 "Sorry, I didn't do my homework.
 I had to go to football training."
 You hope this sentence would be enough,

 but of course it isn't.
-"You are expected to do understand that your duties come before leisure"
+"You are expected to know that your duties come before leisure"

-is your techer's answer.
+is your teacher's answer.
 "Yes" you counter, "but my coach told me I was supposed to play in the finals

 and so I am to use every free minute to prepare for that."
 This argument should finish him